-Homeschool vs public school test scores – how does each student group fare when compared side-by-side?
-If you’ve started researching homeschooling, you’re probably interested in how home educated students fare academically.
-In this article, we’ll be investigating whether these children can keep up with (or even surpass) the test scores of public school kids.
+Homeschool vs. public school test scores – how does each student group fare when compared side-by-side?
+If you’ve started researching homeschooling, you’re probably interested in how home-educated students fare academically.
+In this article, we’ll investigate whether these children can keep up with (or even surpass) the test scores of public school kids.

-As you read this article, keep in mind that drawing 100% conclusive results from these studies is difficult as some homeschooling families use contrasting educational approaches (that teach them to learn in different ways) which then consequently influences academic outcomes.
-This is because most tests are based on traditional forms of education (and hence, not necessarily a problem with the homeschoolers education, but a failure to find a test that accurately measures their accomplishments).
+As you read this article, keep in mind that drawing 100% conclusive results from these studies is difficult as some homeschooling families use contrasting educational approaches (that teach them to learn in different ways), consequently influencing academic outcomes.
+This is because most tests are based on traditional forms of education (and hence, not necessarily a problem with the homeschooler’s education, but a failure to find a test that accurately measures their accomplishments).
 For instance, unschoolers don’t have a set curriculum and will score poorly on traditional tests; in contrast, classically trained homeschoolers will tend to perform well above average.

 Furthermore, many homeschoolers may enter and exit schools, meaning some should, perhaps, be classified as ‘partly-homeschooled’ instead of fully homeschooled.
-This also significantly affect the data you’re about to look at.
-But, let’s dive in and get started!
+Of course, this also significantly affects the data you’re about to look at.
+But let’s dive in and get started!

 If you’re going to homeschool your child, it’s helpful to have good reasons to back up your decision.
-One great reason many people choose this mode of education is that homeschoolers generally have better academic results than those found in public schools.
+Many people choose this mode of education because homeschoolers generally have better academic results than those found in public schools.
 According to a plethora of research cited below, homeschoolers (unless they’re ‘unstructured homeschoolers‘) always outperform their public school peers.

 Major findings include: the achievement test scores of this group of home school students are exceptionally high–the median scores were typically in the 70th to 80th percentile; 25% of home school students are enrolled one or more grades above their age-level public and private school peers…[HSLDA, Lawrence Rudner, Accessed 1 Janruary, 2018.]